-Advisory committees Internal focus groups External focus groups Open listening sessions Needs Assessments Surveys
+Advisory committees Internal focus groups External focus groups Open listening sessions Formal and informal constituent interviews Key informant interviews Needs Assessments Surveys

 MAES's seven agricultural research centers have local advisory groups that meet multiple times per year.
-A state MAES Advisory Council meets three times per year to discuss program focus and direction, Montana legislative priorities, and productivity/impact regarding research and program priorities.
+A state MAES Advisory Council meets three times per year to discuss program focus and direction, Montana legislative priorities, and productivity/impact of research and outreach revolving around program priorities.
 These meetings are open to the public.
 Administrators and faculty in the COA, MAES and Extension serve on agricultural association committees that annually direct and fund research and outreach activities.
-These committees use a variety of collection methods, but the most common are face-to-face meetings, telephone and some video conferencing.
+These committees use a variety of collection methods, but the most common are face-to-face meetings and telephone or video conferencing.
+The newly implemented COA/MAES strategic plan also includes several objectives to build and maintain enduring partnerships to inform and advance the land-grant mission.
+This includes increasing communication and interaction with commodity and allied organizations by increased engagement between faculty and external stakeholders and making a concerted effort to increase input from historically under-represented stakeholder groups.

-For Extension, membership on county advisory councils is generally achieved by sending an invitation to traditional stakeholder groups requesting the name of an individual who can represent their views and provide input for Extension programming.
+For Extension, membership on county advisory councils is generally achieved by sending an invitation to stakeholder groups requesting the name of an individual who can represent their views and provide input for Extension programming.
 A similar invitation is sent to non-traditional groups, with personal contact made to explain the role of the representative.
-During programs targeted at certain audiences such as SNAP-Ed and EFNEP, attendees are asked directly for input or may be asked to serve on a specific advisory committee for the program area.
+Programs that serve specific clientele, such as SNAP-Ed and EFNEP, ask clientele directly for input or may ask them to serve on a specific advisory committee for the program area.

-Membership on the Montana Extension Advisory Council (MEAC) is based on geographic representation, areas of interest and some previous relationship with Extension.
+Membership on the Montana Extension Advisory Council (MEAC) is based on geographic representation, areas of interest, and some previous relationship with Extension.
 Recruitment from specific sectors such as health care, government agencies and community development are also targeted.
 County Extension agents, state specialists, program leaders and regional department heads are asked to make recommendations for membership to MEAC.
 Those who are selected serve a 3-year term and meet biannually.